-The world renowned, council-owned Elstree Studios, continue to provide over £1.5m in rental payments and investment income to the council in 2020/21.
+The world renowned, council-owned Elstree Studios, continue to provide over £1.6m in rental payments and investment income to the council in 2021/22.

 The Council approved an ambitious regeneration of Elstree Film Studios with two new sound stages and workshops to be built on the disused Big Brother site.
-The now £15.6 million project, which is anticipated to be delivered by 31 March 2022, will provide further rental income for the Council and regeneration to the local area with the creation of around 800 new jobs and up to 120 learning opportunities.
+The now £15.6 million project, which completed in early July 2022, will provide further rental income for the Council and regeneration to the local area with the creation of around 800 new jobs and up to 120 learning opportunities.
 Some of the profits will also be reinvested in the creative industry.
 The project is part funded, £6 million, from the Government's "Get Building Fund" via the Hertfordshire Local Enterprise Partnership (LEP).